-- 502.1 General.
-An exhaust system shall be provided, maintained and operated as specifically required by this section and for all occupied areas where machines, vats, tanks, furnaces, forges, salamanders and other appliances, equipment and processes in such areas produce or throw off dust or particles sufficiently light to float in the air, or which emit heat, odors, fumes, spray, gas or smoke, in such quantities so as to be irritating or injurious to health or safety. - 502.1.1 Exhaust location.
+502.1 General.
+An exhaust system shall be provided, maintained and operated as specifically required by this section and for all occupied areas where machines, vats, tanks, furnaces, forges, salamanders and other appliances, equipment and processes in such areas produce or throw off dust or particles sufficiently light to float in the air, or which emit heat, odors, fumes, spray, gas or smoke, in such quantities so as to be irritating or injurious to health or safety.

+502.1.1 Exhaust location.
 The inlet to an exhaust system shall be located in the area of heaviest concentration of contaminants.

-- [F] 502.1.2 Fuel-dispensing areas.
-The bottom of an air inlet or exhaust opening in fuel-dispensing areas shall be located not more than 18 inches (457 mm) above the floor. - 502.1.3 Equipment, appliance and service rooms.
-Equipment, appliance and system service rooms that house sources of odors, fumes, noxious gases, smoke, steam, dust, spray or other contaminants shall be designed and constructed so as to prevent spreading of such contaminants to other occupied parts of the building. - [F] 502.1.4 Hazardous exhaust.
-The mechanical exhaust of high concentrations of dust or hazardous vapors shall conform to the requirements of Section 510. - [F] 502.2 Aircraft fueling and defueling.
-Compartments housing piping, pumps, air eliminators, water separators, hose reels and similar equipment used in aircraft fueling and defueling operations shall be adequately ventilated at floor level or within the floor itself. - [F] 502.3 Battery-charging areas.
-Ventilation shall be provided in an approved manner in battery-charging areas to prevent a dangerous accumulation of flammable gases. - [F] 502.4 Stationary lead-acid battery systems.
-Ventilation shall be provided for stationary lead-acid battery systems in accordance with this chapter and Section 502.4.1 or 502.4.2. - [F] 502.4.1 Hydrogen limit.
-The ventilation system shall be designed to limit the maximum concentration of hydrogen to 1.0 percent of the total volume of the room. - [F] 502.4.2 Ventilation rate.
-Continuous ventilation shall be provided at a rate of not less than 1 cubic foot per minute per square foot (cfm/ft2) [0.00508 m3/(s m2)] of floor area of the room. - [F] 502.5 Valve-regulated lead-acid batteries.
-Valve-regulated lead-acid battery systems as regulated by Section 609 of the International Fire Code, shall be provided with ventilation in accordance with Section 502.5.1 or 502.5.2 for rooms and in accordance with Section 502.5.3 or 502.5.4 for cabinets. - [F] 502.5.1 Hydrogen limit in rooms.
-The ventilation system shall be designed to limit the maximum concentration of hydrogen to 1.0 percent of the total volume of the room during the worst-case event of simultaneous boost charging of all batteries in the room. - [F] 502.5.2 Ventilation rate in rooms.
-Continuous ventilation shall be provided at a rate of not less than 1 cubic foot per minute per square foot (cfm/ft.2) [0.00508 m3/(s•m2)] of floor area of the room. - [F] 502.5.3 Hydrogen limit in cabinets.
-The ventilation system shall be designed to limit the maximum concentration of hydrogen to 1.0 percent of the total volume of the cabinet during the worst-case event of simultaneous boost charging of all batteries in the cabinet.
+502.1.2 Fuel-dispensing areas.
+The bottom of an air inlet or exhaust opening in fuel-dispensing areas shall be located not more than 18 inches (457 mm) above the floor.

+502.1.3 Equipment, appliance and service rooms.
+Equipment, appliance and system service rooms that house sources of odors, fumes, noxious gases, smoke, steam, dust, spray or other contaminants shall be designed and constructed so as to prevent spreading of such contaminants to other occupied parts of the building.

+502.1.4 Hazardous exhaust.
+The mechanical exhaust of high concentrations of dust or hazardous vapors shall conform to the requirements of Section 510.

+502.2 Aircraft fueling and defueling.
+Compartments housing piping, pumps, air eliminators, water separators, hose reels and similar equipment used in aircraft fueling and defueling operations shall be adequately ventilated at floor level or within the floor itself.

+502.3 Battery-charging areas for powered industrial trucks and equipment.
+Ventilation shall be provided in an approved manner in battery-charging areas for powered industrial trucks and equipment to prevent a dangerous accumulation of flammable gases.
+502.4 Stationary storage battery systems.
+Stationary storage battery systems, as regulated by Section 608 of the Fire Code, shall be provided with ventilation in accordance with this chapter and Section 502.4.1 or 502.4.2.

+Exception: Lithium-ion batteries shall not require ventilation.

+502.4.1 Hydrogen limit in rooms.
+For flooded lead acid, flooded nickel cadmium and VRLA batteries, the ventilation system shall be designed to limit the maximum concentration of hydrogen to 1.0 percent of the total volume of the room.

+502.4.2 Ventilation rate in rooms.
+Continuous ventilation shall be provided at a rate of not less than 1 cubic foot per minute per square foot $(cfm/ft^2) [0.00508 m^3/(s \cdot m^2)]$ of floor area of the room.

+502.5 Valve-regulated lead-acid batteries in cabinets.
+Valve-regulated lead-acid (VRLA) batteries installed in cabinets, as regulated by Section 608.6.2 of the Fire Code, shall be provided with ventilation in accordance with Section 502.5.1 or 502.5.2.

+502.5.1 Hydrogen limit in cabinets.
+The cabinet ventilation system shall be designed to limit the maximum concentration of hydrogen to 1.0 percent of the total volume of the cabinet during the worst-case event of simultaneous boost charging of all batteries in the cabinet.

-[F] 502.5.4 Ventilation rate in cabinets.
-Continuous ventilation shall be provided at a rate of not less than 1 cubic foot per minute per square foot (cfm/ft.2) [0.00508 m3/(s•m2)] of the floor area covered by the cabinet.
-The room in which the cabinet is installed shall also be ventilated as required by Section 502.5.1 or 502.5.2.
+502.5.2 Ventilation rate in cabinets.
+Continuous cabinet ventilation shall be provided at a rate of not less than 1 cubic foot per minute per square foot (cfm/ft.) [ $0.00508 \text{ m}^3/(\text{s} \cdot \text{m}^2)$ ] of the floor area covered by the cabinet.
+The room in which the cabinet is installed shall also be ventilated as required by Section 502.4.1 or 502.4.2.

-[F] 502.6 Dry cleaning plants.
-Ventilation in dry cleaning plants shall be adequate to protect employees and the public in accordance with this section and DOL 29 CFR Part 1910.1000, where applicable.
+502.6 Dry cleaning plants.
+Ventilation in dry cleaning plants >|| shall be in accordance with Sections 502.6.1 and 502.6.2.